 If cooking isn’t your thing, you can hire a chef or meal prep company.
 These days, a lot of cities have meal prep solutions.
 Talk to the owners of these companies, test out their food, and make an informed decision.

-Most meal prep companies buy locally and they have deadlines to place orders due to local food availability.
+Most meal prep companies buy local and they have deadlines to place orders due to local food availability.
 As a result, make sure you get your order in early.

 Taking in the right fuel is an important step to taking better care of yourself.
 Even if our diets are different (i.e. whole foods, ketogenic, or vegan diets) and we prefer different fuel to help us reach our maximum potential, we still have to plan to be successful.